 (a) The report must provide a substantive description of investments made and expenses paid with support from the federal high-cost fund.
 The report must include the company's gross capital expenditures and operating expenses made with federal high-cost support received by the ETC in the preceding calendar year along with a description of major projects and affected exchanges.
 A rate-of-return wireline ETC must also include a copy of its NECA-1 report for the preceding calendar year.

-Response: Attached as Confidential Exhibits B, C and D are the Company's attributable operating expenses, capital expenditures and broadband enabled locations by wire center for the 2020 year respectively.
+RESPONSE: Attached as Confidential Exhibits B and C are the Company's attributable operating expenses and capital for the 2022 year respectively.
 These schedules are being submitted as CONFIDENTIAL documents under WAC 480-07-160 and RCW 80.04.095.
+Since no RDOF units were enabled by the end of 2022, there are no locations to report at this time.